thedamon/radioslipstream/posts/2009-06-03-out-of-aardvark-hearts.md

 _Witness!
 The fastest turnaround since going off the air of CFMU on 10/27/07.
 Some stranger sounds kicking things off.
 Dense, odd and awesome, then some slightly experimental folky sort of things, moving toward some general pop rocking.
 A bit of an eclectic beast for you this time, but if you keep it fed it will give you years of joy._

-Sunset Rubdown / Nightingale / December Song / Dragonslayer (2009)
+ - Sunset Rubdown / Nightingale / December Song / Dragonslayer (2009)
-Dirty Projectors / Stillness is the Move / Bitte Orca (2009)
+ - Dirty Projectors / Stillness is the Move / Bitte Orca (2009)
+&nbsp;

-Passion Pit / Sleepyhead / Manners (2009)
+ - Passion Pit / Sleepyhead / Manners (2009)
-Gang Gang Dance / Blue Nile / Saint Dymphna (2008)
+ - Gang Gang Dance / Blue Nile / Saint Dymphna (2008)
-Yppah / Gumball Machine Weekend / They Know What Ghost Know (2009)
+ - Yppah / Gumball Machine Weekend / They Know What Ghost Know (2009)
-J Dilla / Mythsysizer / Jay Stay Paid (2009)
+ - J Dilla / Mythsysizer / Jay Stay Paid (2009)
-Flying Lotus / Camel / Los Angeles (2008)
+ - Flying Lotus / Camel / Los Angeles (2008)
+&nbsp;

-Juana Molina / Un Día / Un Dia (2008)
+ - Juana Molina / Un Día / Un Dia (2008)
-Lhasa / Rising / Lhasa (2009)
+ - Lhasa / Rising / Lhasa (2009)
-Bill Callahan / The Wind and the Dove / Sometimes I Wish I Were An Eagle (2009)
+ - Bill Callahan / The Wind and the Dove / Sometimes I Wish I Were An Eagle (2009)
-Grizzly Bear / Foreground / Veckatimest (2009)
+ - Grizzly Bear / Foreground / Veckatimest (2009)
-St. Vincent / The Strangers / Actor (2009)
+ - St. Vincent / The Strangers / Actor (2009)
+&nbsp;

-Camille / Home Is Where It Hurts / Music Hole (2008)
+ - Camille / Home Is Where It Hurts / Music Hole (2008)
-Plaid / Eyen / Double Figure (2001)
+ - Plaid / Eyen / Double Figure (2001)
-Phoenix / 1901 / Wolfgang Amadeus Phoenix (2009)
+ - Phoenix / 1901 / Wolfgang Amadeus Phoenix (2009)
-Handsome Furs / I’m Confused / Face Control (2009)
+ - Handsome Furs / I’m Confused / Face Control (2009)